14. Error propagation

 14.2.
 Produced uncertainty for triangulated points

-The square root is taken, creating the stddev, which are saved as the 5th and 6th band in the point cloud (*-PC.tif file, Section 19).
-Running gdalinfo (Section 16.24) on the point cloud will show some metadata describing each band in that file.
+The square root is taken, creating the horizontal and vertical standard deviations, that are saved as the 5th and 6th band in the point cloud (*-PC.tif file, Section 19).
+Running gdalinfo (Section 16.25) on the point cloud will show some metadata describing each band in that file.

 The computed stddev values are in units of meter.